 - Any type of squash pairs well

-- Green salad with fresh fruit, nuts, and cheese
+- Mixed green salad with pears, nuts, and cheese

 Apple Cider Pork Chops